 Spain has a law called the “arraigo social”.
 A section of this law is the “arraigo laboral“.
 This section of the law offers people who are not from the EU the possibility of gaining residency if they can prove they have been living and working in Spain for at least two years.
-Implicit in this is that they have been working illegally because as we all know; non-EUs who are not EU residents cannot work in Spain, right!
+But, of course, implicit in this is that they have been working illegally because, as we all know, non-EUs who are not EU residents cannot work in Spain, right!

 Hold on a minute!
 Everyone says you cannot work in Spain without a work permit.

 Spain is full of contradictions, and this law is possibly the clearest example.